-- (1) Before imposing any differential general rates or a minimum payment applying to a differential rate category under section 6.35(6)(c) a local government is to give local public notice of its intention to do so. - (2) A local government is required to ensure that a notice referred to in subsection (1) is published in sufficient time to allow compliance with the requirements specified in this section and section 6.2(1). - (3) A notice referred to in subsection (1) - (a) may be published within the period of 2 months preceding the commencement of the financial year to which the proposed rates are to apply on the basis of the local government's estimate of the budget deficiency; - (b) is to contain - (i) details of each rate or minimum payment the local government intends to impose; - (ii) an invitation for submissions to be made by an elector or a ratepayer in respect of the proposed rate or minimum payment and any related matters within 21 days (or such longer period as is specified in the notice) of the notice; and - (iii) any further information in relation to the matters specified in subparagraphs (i) and (ii) which may be prescribed;
+- (1) Before imposing any differential general rates or a minimum payment applying to a differential rate category under section 6.35(6)(c) a local government is to give local public notice of its intention to do so. - (2) A local government is required to ensure that a notice referred to in subsection (1) is published in sufficient time to allow compliance with the requirements specified in this section and section 6.2(1). - (3) A notice referred to in subsection (1) - (a) may be published within the period of 2 months preceding the commencement of the financial year to which the proposed rates are to apply on the basis of the local government's estimate of the budget deficiency;

+- (b) is to contain - (i) details of each rate or minimum payment the local government intends to impose; - (ii) an invitation for submissions to be made by an elector or a ratepayer in respect of the proposed rate or minimum payment and any related matters within 21 days (or such longer period as is specified in the notice) of the notice; and - (iii) any further information in relation to the matters specified ir subparagraphs (i) and (ii) which may be prescribed;

-- (c) is to advise electors and ratepayers of the time and place where a document describing the objects of, and reasons for, each proposed rate and minimum payment may be inspected. - (4) The local government is required to consider any submissions received before imposing the proposed rate or minimum payment with or without modification. - (5) Where a local government - (a) in an emergency, proposes to impose a supplementary general rate or specified area rate under section 6.32(3)(a); or it is not required to give local public notice of that proposed supplementary general rate, specified area rate, modified rate or minimum payment.
+- (c) is to advise electors and ratepayers of the time and place where a document describing the objects of, and reasons for, each proposed rate and minimum payment may be inspected. - (4) The local government is required to consider any submissions received before imposing the proposed rate or minimum payment with or without modification. - (5) Where a local government - (a) in an emergency, proposes to impose a supplementary general rate or specified area rate under section 6.32(3)(a); or - (b)proposes to modify the proposed rates or minimum payments after considering any submissions under subsection (4), it is not required to give local public notice of that proposed supplementary general rate, specified area rate, modified rate or minimum payment.